I worked at eBay, Google, and Cisco. Here’s how I find the best collaborative cultures

 That people-watching approach to decision-making 14 years ago has stayed with me to this day in my role at Cisco where products are created by over 5,000 team members to help 300 million people around the world collaborate every day.

 Long after you’ve left a place, you probably have trouble remembering the exact progress metrics you were measuring for any given quarter.
 You probably have forgotten details around projects and maybe even around the market at that time.
 What I bet you still remember clearly, though, is the people.
 You never forget who you’re willing to go into battle with, who has your back, who “gets” what you’re trying to do, who you learn from and, as importantly, who you just want to hang around with during all those hours.
-Humanity wins every time.
+The human part remains in the memory long after you leave a place.

 Here are some ways to discover (or create) a human-centered collaborative workplace.